 As part of the Final Design Submittal, owners must submit a construction site plan which identifies the locations for construction access, parking areas off the drive, sanitary facilities, concrete wash-out area, trash dumpster, material storage and approved access drives.
-The Architectural Review Committee must approve the Construction Site Plan.
-Upon approval of the Construction Site Plan, a construction trailer or portable field office may be located on the home site within the Building Envelope, outside of all setbacks.
-In no event should the field office or construction trailer be located before the Construction Site Plan is approved.
-Also, the temporary power may be installed following the Plan approval.
+The Architectural Review Committee must approve the Construction Site Plan and upon approval, a construction trailer or portable field office may be located on the home site outside of all setbacks.

+Also, within practical considerations, the temporary power may be installed before the pre-construction conference.